 From the GOLS website:

-This certification is good to look for and important for latex products.
+This certification is one to look for and essential for latex products.
 We encourage parents to choose latex products that have the GOLS seal to ensure purity and quality, as impure latex can have negative health implications.
-Beware of latex listed as "natural," as this could mean as little as 4% of the product is genuinely natural; if latex is totally natural, it will be listed as 100% natural.
+Beware of latex listed as "natural," as this could mean as little as 4% of the product is genuinely natural; if latex is completely natural, it will say 100% natural.

 GreenGuard is a certification provided by UL Environment, a division of UL (Underwriters Laboratories).
 They certify interior products and materials with low chemical emissions into indoor air during product usage.
 GreenGuard is a third-party governing body (the ideal situation) that tests and certifies materials used in building products, furniture, and other items to ensure better indoor air quality.
 Why is a third party important?
 This delineation is important because it means that UL does not have a bias and will not benefit in any way from giving a product a certification label.

 The certification means the product has no greater than 1/100 of the currently published ACGIH® Threshold Limit Values (TLVs) and no greater than one-half of California's Chronic Reference Exposure Levels (CRELs).
-Well, that is likely confusing for parents who don't know what these levels are, how they were determined, and what it means for your babies health.
+This statement is likely confusing for parents who don't know what these levels are, how they were determined, and how it relates to a baby's health.
 It is ok if you don't know the details about what this means.
-What you can walk away with is the knowledge that the product has met specific guidelines that were determined to be safer, and when comparing a certified product to a product that doesn't have the certification, you can feel good about choosing the certified product over the one lacking the accreditation.
+In the end, it means that the product has met specific guidelines determined to be safer.
+And you can feel better about choosing the certified product over those without the certification.

 Things to keep in mind about GreenGuard: